-Powers of medical and labour officers to make inspections.
-66. (1) Any authorised medical officer, or labour officer may inspect, examine and inquire into the health and welfare of persons employed in or connected with prospecting, exploration or mining operations, and may exercise any of the powers prescribed for that purpose under the provisions of this or any other Act.
+Powers of authorised medical and public officers to make inspections 66.
+(1) Any authorised medical officer, or authorised public officer may inspect, examine and inquire into the health and welfare of persons employed in or connected with prospecting, exploration or mining operations, and may exercise any of the powers prescribed for that purpose under this or any other Act.

-(2) If in any respect a medical or labour officer referred to in subsection (1) of this section finds any matter, thing or practice in or connected with prospecting, exploration or mining operations to be detrimental to the health or welfare of any person, such medical or labour officer shall give notice to the holder of the licence or lease concerned or to the agent in charge of the operations or mine; and shall state in such notice the matter, thing or practice which the medical or labour officer considers detrimental and shall require the them to be remedied within such time as he or she may specify.
+(2) Where in any respect an authorised medical officer or authorised public officer referred to in subsection (1) of this section finds any matter, thing or practice in or connected with prospecting, exploration or mining operations to be detrimental to the health or welfare of persons referred to in subsection (1) of this section, such authorised medical or authorised public officer shall give notice to the holder of the mineral right concerned or to his or her agent in charge of the operations under the mineral right; and shall state in the notice the matter, thing or practice which the authorised medical or public officer considers detrimental, and shall require the matter, thing or practice to be remedied within such time as he or she may specify.

-(3) If the holder of the licence or lease or his or her agent objects that the matter, thing or practice complained of in any notice under subsection (2) of this section is detrimental to the health or welfare of any person, he or she shall, immediately after the receipt of the notice, state his or her objection in writing to the Commissioner and thereupon the objection shall be submitted to and determined by the Commissioner or an authorised officer.
+(3) Where the holder of the mineral right or his or her agent objects that the matter, thing or practice complained of in any notice under subsection (2) of this section is detrimental to the health or welfare of any person, he or she shall, immediately after the receipt of the notice, state his or her objection in writing to the Commissioner and thereupon the objection shall be determined by the Commissioner or an authorised officer.